Music

 “Travelers come here from other worlds and slip into a body.”

-“And Yagrin will never return.”
+“He will never return.”

 “No,” I protest, horrified.

-“I wanted to touch another world.”
+“I wanted to touch another world and learn from it.”

 “I never wanted to stay.”

-“But then something moved within me, and I recognized you.”
+“Then something moved within me, and I recognized you.”

 “I don’t understand,” I tell her.

-She holds a mirror to my face.
+She holds a mirror to me.

 My heart beats hard and fast when I see that this body carries my own face.